-© 2020 Virginia Cyber Range.
+© 2022 Virginia Cyber Range.

 Created by T. Weeks.
-(Based upon material by Dr. Jon Guo.)
-(CC BY-NC-SA 4.0) 6.
+(CC BY-NC-SA 4.0) Page 8.

-Q-4.2: What port # is still exposed on the Windows target.example.com VM?

-Q-4.2-EX: EXTRA POINTS: What does the target system look like if the Windows White-Hat opens up all the windows ports by switching into "Home network" mode? (see how to switch in the notes of step 3.9) What ports are now open?
+Q-4.2: What port # is still exposed on the Windows target.example.co m VM?
+Q-4.2-EX: EXTRA POINTS: What does the target system look like if the Windows White-Hat opens up all the ports by switching into "Home net mode? (see how to switch in the notes of step 3.9) What ports are now work"

-IMPORTANT: If you switch to "Home network' mode, be sure to switch back to "Public network" mode after doing so (so the rest of this lab works as written).
+IMPORTANT: If the white-hat switched to "Home network' mode, once done with step 4.2, be sure to switch back to "Public network" mode after doing so everything will work as expected, with the public firewall rules turned on.